-PDX (Patient-Derived Xenograft) models are widely used in cancer research due to its retained features of patient’s tumor microenvironment and heterogeneity.
-Biocytogen uses severely immune-deficient B-NDG™ mice that are excellent host strain for PDX models.
+Patient-Derived Xenograft (PDX) models are widely used in cancer research due to its retained features of the patient’s tumor microenvironment and heterogeneity.
+Biocytogen uses its severely immune-deficient B-NDG™ mice, which happens to be an excellent host strain for PDX models.
 For example, compared with SCID mice, B-NDG™ mice showed higher tumor take rate and robust tumor doubling time in vivo when gastric cancer PDX was tested (Table 1).
 Panel A and B below als show a representative PDX tumor and PDX model growth curve.

 Established PDX Models

-Advantages: The severely immunodeficient B-NDG™ mice are more suitable than other immunodeficient mice for PDX model establishment.
+Advantages: The severely immunodeficient B-NDG™ mice is arguably more suitable than other immunodeficient mice for PDX model establishment.
 This tumor model retains high heterogeneity of tumor tissues, and tumor microenvironments are largely preserved.
-It overcomes the high homogeneity of traditional tumor cell line, and more closely resembles the patient’s tumor tissue.
+Overcoming the high homogeneity of traditional tumor cell lines, PDX models more closely resemble the patient’s tumor tissue.

 Applications: PDX models can provide a more in-depth assessment of potential preclinical applications of new anti-tumor drugs, and are suitable for studying the mechanism of tumorigenesis.

 B-NDG™ mice show significant PDX model advantages compared to scid mice